isaacnmm/pestpolicy-hugo2XX/content/posts/does-flea-treatment-burn-cats-skin/index.md

 ###  [Pet scape Organic Cat Flea Collar](https://www.amazon.com/dp/B07RQMBWGH/?tag=p-policy-20)

 Pet Scape collar flea treatment for your kitten is one of the best flea treatments for kittens - with another daily dosage.
-Nieko flea collar will work magic for you as it can treat your kitten for 8months. - The product is a 100%[natural flea treatment](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)that is veterinary recommended. - Nieko[flea collar is quick-acting](https://pestpolicy.com/best-flea-collar-for-dogs/), as it will begin to work after 24 hours once fitted.
+Nieko flea collar will work magic for you as it can treat your kitten for 8months. - The product is a 100%[natural flea treatment](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)thatis veterinary recommended. - Nieko[flea collar is quick-acting](https://pestpolicy.com/best-flea-collar-for-dogs/),as it will begin to work after 24 hours once fitted.

 It works on contact killing adult fleas, larvae, and eggs.
 The collar is waterproof and safe for all kittens/cats it does not cause irritations.
 It wont be affected by sun exposure or bleach due to its high-resistant fabric material.
 Nieko flea collar is non-greasy, hypoallergenic, and odorless.
 The collar is made of organic essential oils that do not harm your kitten.
 It has a natural oil that inhibits/prevents the infestation of the flea.